BEFORE THE MONTANA COAL BOARD

 Department of COMMERCE

 OF THE STATE OF MONTANA

-In the matter of the amendment of ARM 8.101.203 and 8.101.302 pertaining to the Montana Coal Board and applications for Montana Coal Board grant assistance
+In the matter of the amendment of ARM 8.101.302 and 8.101.305 pertaining to the policies of the Montana Coal Board and applications for Montana Coal Board grant assistance

 NOTICE OF AMENDMENT

 TO: All Concerned Persons

 1. On January 16, 2014, the Department of Commerce published MAR Notice No. 8-101-119 pertaining to the proposed amendment of the above-stated rules at page 1 of the 2014 Montana Administrative Register, Issue Number 1.

 2. The department has amended the above-stated rules as proposed.

 3. The department has thoroughly considered the comments and testimony received.
 A summary of the comments received and the department's responses are as follows:

 COMMENT #1: Two comments were received regarding question 15, one addressing bullet point #1 and both addressing bullet points #3 & #4.
 One comment suggested removing bullet point #1, since it is already addressed on page 6 with questions 8 & 9.
 Both comments addressed the difficulty obtaining accurate and quantifiable information to address bullet points #3 & #4, and one of those comments recommended deleting bullet points #3 & #4 from the question.